Joe Klecker

-Joe Klecker (born November 16, 1996) is an American distance runner.
-He finished 2nd in the NCAA DI XC Championships in 2019 and turned pro with On Running, coached by Dathan Ritzenhein in 2020.
-Klecker holds PRs of 3:37.55 for 1500m, 7:39.18 for 3000m, 12:54.99 for 5000m, and 27:23.44 for 10000m, all of which were set in his Professional Career.
+Joe Klecker (born November 16, 1996) is an American long-distance runner.
+After a successful collegiate career with the Colorado Buffaloes he turned professional in 2020 joining the On Athletics Club coached by Dathan Ritzenhein.
+Klecker holds personal bests of 3:37.00 for 1500m, 7:34.14 for 3000m, 12:54.99 for 5000m, and 27:07.57 for 10000m, all set as a part of the On Athletics Club.

 Klecker attended Hopkins High School in Minnetonka, Minnesota.
 He graduated in 2015 and attended the University of Colorado in the Fall.
 At Colorado, he was a 9-time All-American in all 3 running sports including 2 runner-up finishes.
 He is currently the school's record holder in the indoor 5000m.

-Family
+Personal and early life

 Joe is the son of Barney and Janis Klecker, both professional marathoners (winners of Grandma's Marathon and Twin Cities Marathon in Minnesota) and both US national record holders, in the 50-mile and 50K run, respectively.

-Running career

-High school and recruitment
+In 2022, Klecker married fellow University of Colorado alum and On Athletics Club teammate Sage Hurta.

 Klecker had a successful high school career, leading to two individual state championships his senior year.
 He was also named the Gatorade Minnesota Boys Track & Field Athlete of the Year during his senior year.
 Klecker set a 1600m state record of 4:06.54.
 He considered Minnesota, Furman, Georgetown and Tulsa before choosing Colorado.

-Collegiate
+Collegiate career

+2015-16

 Klecker chose to redshirt his Freshman season of Cross Country but competed in indoor and outdoor track, setting PRs of 3:44.55 for 1500m, 7:59.77 for 3000m, and 13:44.23 for 5000m.
 The 5000m time was good enough to qualify him for the West Preliminary round, the outdoor qualifier for the NCAA DI Championships.

+2016-17

 Klecker picked up his first all-american honors at the 2016 NCAA DI XC Championships, placing 28th.
 He ran track PRs of 7:51.43 for 3000m, 13:42.64 for 5000m, and 3:41.69 for 1500m.
 Klecker placed 4th at the 2017 NCAA DI Indoor Track and Field Championship in the 3000m, and 7th in the Outdoor Championships for 5000m.

+2017-18

 Klecker won the NCAA Mountain region championships and placed 2nd at the Pac-12 Championship for Cross country.
 Klecker did not repeat his All-American status his Junior year of cross country, placing 67th at the championship race.
 He did not race indoor or outdoor track for Colorado the following winter and spring.
 Klecker ran a PR in the 5000m in June 2018, with a time of 13:30.09.